 The social security guides explain the national social protection systems in simple terms and are especially useful for citizens moving within Europe.
 They are complementary to MISSOC Comparative Tables.
-They are updated once a year and are available in 22 languages (24 as of the end of 2012).
+They are updated once a year.

 The MISSOC Analysis, written by experts from the MISSOC Secretariat, provides an analytical overview of significant developments in a selected field of social protection and explores how these developments relate to changes in social protection legislation over time.
 Since 2012, the MISSOC Analysis is published twice a year.

 The MISSOC Info describes the evolution and main trends of social protection during the previous year.
 This annual paper is complementary to the MISSOC Comparative Tables, providing more descriptive and contextual information in a broader perspective.
 The MISSOC Info is written by the Secretariat’s academic experts.